This program will be listed under 2019-2020 Winter on Community Pass.

 7. Transportation: Arrival at Shawnee

-Prior to getting off the bus, explain to each participant that they should be taking off equipment, returning what was rented, and should head back to the bus around 9:00 pm.
+Prior to getting off the bus, explain to each participant that they should be taking off equipment, returning what was rented, and should head back to the bus by 9:00 pm.
 If they want something to eat, this must be done prior to 8:00 pm.

 Park >>> Lodge >>> Rentals >>> Lessons